As soon as the pharmacy gates opened up, a line had already formed at Pick Up. My heart starts to beat faster, and my anxiety slowly builds up.

 Over the years, I’ve learned that the key to my success was developing my personal mission.
 I had to drown out the voices of others and listen to my own.

 I didn’t set out for this transformation to happen.
-Looking back in this past 5 years as a pharmacy manager, I realized that my growth as a leader had manifested through a series of continuous failures.
+Looking back in this past 5 years as a pharmacy manager, I realized that my growth as a leader had manifested through that relentless series of continuous failures.

 The Corporate PharmD